harvardinformatics/short-trainings/r-ggplot/R_ggplot_revised.md

 -   dendrograms (ggtree)
 -   graphs (igraph, ggraph, tidygraph)

-# Where to read more
+## Where to read more

 The ggplot package has a lot more than just histograms, scatter plots, and linear fits.
 However, an exhaustive tour of the different geoms is a bit outside the scope of this workshop.
 Instead, we'll go over how to read the documentation of ggplot to figure out how to make the plot you want.

 The first place I like to look is on the ggplot cheatsheet, created by Posit.
-To see the cheatsheet, click [this link](https://rstudio.github.io/cheatsheets/html/data-visualization.html) and then click "Download pdf" on the right side.
+To see the cheatsheet, click [this link :octicons-link-external-24:](https://rstudio.github.io/cheatsheets/html/data-visualization.html){:target="_blank"} and then click "Download pdf" on the right side.
 Here you can visually pick out the plot type you want and find the corresponding geom function, as well as a list of the aesthetics that can be mapped to variables in the data.

 Because of the way ggplot functions are standardized, as long as you know the geom, you can follow the same pattern to create the plot you want.
 The syntax is: